Business Knowledge Beyond Compare

 SBA Loans Requiring Business Valuations

-We provide U.S. Small Business Administration compliant business valuations for transactions involving the sale of a business as follows:
+We provide U.S. Small Business Administration compliant business valuation services for transactions involving the sale of a business as follows:

 - All change of ownership loans where the buyer and seller have a “close relationship”;